Business routes of Interstate 94: Mandan–Bismarck business loop

 On the east side of this bridge, Memorial Highway turns south across from the intersection with Frannie Barracks Road, and I-94 Bus. smoothly moves onto West Main Avenue.
 After a pedestrian bridge, the route encounter a bridge for the same former NP line just before an at-grade interchange with West Rosser Avenue and turns southeast as it runs along the north side of those tracks once again.
 The road and the tracks turn east again at Washington Street.
 At North 1st Street, West 1st Avenue becomes East 1st Avenue across from Camp Hancock State Historic Site Further in town, the road continues not only to run along that old NP line but even the beginning of a former Soo Line Railroad (SOO) line, now owned by Canadian Pacific Railway.
 That line has a spur leading to a grade crossing between East 24th and 26th streets.
+At 7th Street, it meets southbound ND 1804 (one way).
+At 9th Street, it meets northbound ND 1804 (one way).
 The road curves slightly to the southeast then the northeast as it encounters another SOO spur west of Eastdale Avenue.
 The northeastward curve of the road almost ends just before I-94 Bus. turns north onto the "East Bismarck Expressway".
 I-94 Bus. ends at exit 161, another diamond interchange on I-94/US 83, then turns into a local street named Centennial Road.